 Recruitment is simple: It starts with just inviting a few friends and then asking them to invite a few more.
-You’ll be surprised how quickly you can fill a room.
+You’ll be surprised how quickly you can fill an event.

 Here are a few tips on how you can get started: